Hyperion Press

 Hyperion Press was an American publishing company, based in Westport, Connecticut.
 In the 1970s, it published science fiction and science fiction studies – including reissues of several books first published by World Publ.
 Co. of Cleveland – and classic comics and mathematics.
 It published two different series.
 The first was in 1974.
 The second was in 1976.

-It is not related to the Disney publisher established 1990 or its 21st-century descendant Hachette and Disney imprints Hyperion Books, Hyperion Books for Children.
+It is not related to the Disney publisher established 1990 or its 21st-century descendant Hachette and Disney imprints Hyperion Books or Hyperion Books for Children.